Kids at Weddings. Advice for Couples Planning their Big Day!

-I remember giving one of my older sisters away at the tender age of just 14 and the mixture of apprehension & excitement made for one very nervous but proud young man.
+I remember giving one of my older sisters away at the tender age of just 14.
+The mixture of apprehension and excitement made for one very nervous but proud young man.

 Stick some colouring books and crayons on their table for use during the wedding breakfast.
 This was and still is a winner for my two daughters and keeps them happily occupied during meal times out.

-If you’ve a load of kids at your wedding and you’re in a large venue or a marquee consider having a separate table at one end of the room.
+If you have got a load of kids at your wedding and you’re in a large venue or a marquee consider having a separate table at one end of the room.
 The kids can sit together and eat.
 Parents can take turns in supervising the little ones or you could hire some childminders to help.

 Have a separate room that could be used during the day for colouring, playing with toys or board games, watching kids movies or playing video games.

-Hire a kid’s entertainer to keep them amused during the meal or after the meal during that lull before the dancing starts.
+Hire a kid’s entertainer to keep them amused during the meal or afterwards when there’s a break before the dancing.